WestDRI/wgpages/content/julia202202/julia-07-distributed1.md

 <!-- @everywhere slow(Int64(1e9), 9) -->
 <!-- ``` -->

-How do we make this code parallel and make it run faster?
+How can we make this code parallel and faster?

 ### Parallelizing our slow series: non-scalable version